Manga: Magical Record Lyrical Nanoha Force

 - Again in chapter 23 where Cypha fights against the equally infected Grendel family.

-- Gratuitous English: Averted for Tohma's and Isis' Devices, which are the first non-unison types that speak Japanese and have proper conversations with their masters.
+- Gratuitous English/Gratuitous German: Averted with Thoma'snote and Isis'note Devices, which are the first non-unison types that speak Japanese and have proper conversations with their masters.

-- Gut Punch: The Darker and Edgier tone of the series is settled quickly on Chapter 4 with Veyron welcoming Tohma in a church filled with nun corpses, and specially cemented shortly after in Chapter 7 when Cypha nearly killed Signum who was never truly defeated onscreen until that point.
+- Gut Punch: The Darker and Edgier tone of the series is settled quickly on chapter 4 with Veyron welcoming Thoma in a church filled with nun corpses, and specially cemented shortly after in chapter 7 when Cypha nearly killed Signum who was never truly defeated onscreen until that point.
 Things were never the same after that.

 - He Knows Too Much: The fate of Marty.
 Kurt reveals that Hades Vandein plants explosives in the brains of all of their Eclipse infectee experiments, Grendels included, in case of such an event.
 Thankfully, it seems he survived.